sveltejs/svelte/documentation/docs/03-runtime/02-svelte-store.md

 const doubled = derived(a, ($a) => $a * 2);
 ```

-The callback can set a value asynchronously by accepting a second argument, `set`, and an optional third argument, `update`, calling either or both of them when appropriate.
+The `derive_value` function can set values asynchronously by accepting a second argument, `set`, and an optional third argument, `update`, and calling either or both of these functions when appropriate.

+> If `set` and `update` are, in combination, called multiple times synchronously, only the last change will cause the store's subscribers to be notified.
+For instance, calling `update` and then `set` synchronously in a `derive_value` function will only cause the value passed to `set` to be sent to subscribers.

 In this case, you can also pass a third argument to `derived` — the initial value of the derived store before `set` or `update` is first called.
 If no initial value is specified, the store's initial value will be `undefined`.